 Most of the studies have looked at the short-term effect of hydrogen peroxide on teeth.
 Researchers are just beginning to look at the long-term effects.
 Since those are still unknown, it is best to avoid using hydrogen peroxide as a tooth whitener, even in the lowest doses available.

 Instead, it is better to use a safe tooth whitening product that uses LED light or activated charcoal.
 Just be sure that the product you use does not rely on hydrogen peroxide – so read the ingredients and follow the steps closely.

 Many whitening products are gels that are painted or brushed onto the teeth.
 Not all of them are the same.

 There are two categories of teeth whitening products.
 One whitens teeth with a bleaching agent.
 The other uses abrasive stain removers.
 Gels are bleaching agents, and most contain hydrogen peroxide and carbamide peroxide.
 Most gels need a light, like a blue LED light, to speed up the process.

 It is wise to use a low-potency whitening gel and to let the process take time.
 Otherwise, a strong whitening gel can actually damage the teeth.

-When a bleaching agent works on the teeth, it has to penetrate the enamel to get to the dentin below it.
-Low-potency whitening gels are available for at-home use and they are also used in dentist offices.
-Before you have your dentist use a whitening gel, be sure to ask about the amount of hydrogen peroxide in it.
+When a bleaching agent works on the teeth, it has to penetrate the enamel to reach the dentin below it.
+Low-potency whitening gels are available for at-home use, and they are also used in dentist offices.
+Before you have your dentist use a whitening gel, ask about the amount of hydrogen peroxide in it.

 The biggest benefit of using a whitening gel at a dentist’s office is the dentist’s experience.
-They are familiar with the trays, and they can customize the trays to your teeth.
+They are familiar with the trays and can customize them to your teeth.
 But, if the product has too much hydrogen peroxide, at-home products might be safer to use.

 Should you chew whitening gum or toothpaste?